oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/integration/integration.md

 - Producer: the producer will obtain real-time data from the League Live Client API, and send it to the consumer.
 This code needs to be executed on the same machine as the one where we play League.
 Find the code [in this file.](../../../src/ws_producer.py)
 - Consumer: the consumer will make requests to the producer for real-time data, feed it to our previously-trained ML model, and return prediction results.
 Find the code [in this file.](../../../src/ws_consumer.py)

-The result of this chapter can be seen in this visualization:
+The result of this chapter can be seen in this GIF:

 ![consumer running data against the model](./images/realtime.gif)